KarthikL1729/Y86-64-processor-in-Verilog/Final_report.md

 ### Other Parameters

-- `datamem`
+- `datamem`: a register that serves as the data memory and is local to the memory stage.

 \pagebreak

 ## Stage 5: Write Back

 Writes either `valE` or `valM` to the required registers in the instructions that call for it.
 Therefore, this stage handles register updates.
+These updates are done by accessing the register write functionality in the reg file implemented in the decode block.

 ### Inputs